Product Details

 2.6.
 The plot in a nutshell:

 There is no plot.
 Instead, there are unconnected chapters.
 Why AGL bothered to number the chapters I don't know.
 For examples, Fourteen, Ground Strafer (an account of AGL's ground attacks in a Sopwith Camel); Fifteen, The Red Baron (AGL flew combat against Rittmeister Manfred von Richtofen himself in June 1917 in a Sopwith Pup); Sixteen, Evening Patrol (AGL recounts leading a late patrol of himself, another experienced pilot, and three air-combat virgins).
 Why are these chapters together?
-I don't know.
+I don't know.2.7.
+Other:

 The upside is that you can read the book a chapter at a time, as I did, without losing the thread.
 There isn't any thread.